 4. I honor the gym and the people in it.
 When I'm in the gym to train, I train.
 I don't jack around and socialize and play slap-and-tickle.
 I realize that as easily as I can be distracted by someone else, I can also be a distraction.
 I respect the gym and pay attention to what I'm there to do.
 I work hard and play later.

 6. I have heart.
-Before even lacing-up the gloves, I determine to give it all I've got, no matter what.
+Before even lacing up the gloves, I am determined to give it all I've got; no matter what.
 Boxing can be a brutal sport so I also understand that “having heart” sometimes requires sensitivity.
 I don't mercilessly beat down on sparring partners who are in over their heads.
 I demonstrate compassion to those who deserve it and administer a beating to those who do.
 They are usually not the same people.